Endodontic Care In the Denver Metro Area

 Every tooth has pulp at its center.
 This pulp is a collection of blood vessels that aids in building the surrounding material that forms the tooth.
-Pulp infection can be caused by trauma to the tooth, deep decay, cracks, and chips, or too many dental procedures.
-Symptoms of an infection can be identified as visible injury or tooth swelling, temperature sensitivity, or pain in the tooth and gums.
+Pulp infection can be caused by trauma to the tooth, deep decay, cracks and chips or too many dental procedures.
+Symptoms of an infection can be identified as visible injury or tooth swelling, temperature sensitivity or pain in the tooth and gums.

 If your child experiences any of these symptoms, our staff will examine his or her tooth and will likely recommend non-surgical treatment to get rid of the diseased pulp.
 From there, we remove the injured pulp and then extensively clean and seal the whole root canal system.
-The way root canals are treated at Kids Choice Dental involves local anesthesia to minimize your child’s discomfort and we can often complete the task in one visit except for in rare cases.
-In about 90% of cases, we’ve found this type of treatment to be successful.
+The way root canals are treated at Kids Choice Dental involves local anesthesia to minimize your child’s discomfort and we can often complete the task in one visit, except for in rare cases.
+In about 90 percent of cases, we’ve found this type of treatment to be successful.
 If for any reason your child’s tooth can’t withstand endodontic treatment or if we determine there’s a low chance of success, we’ll let you know at the time of consultation or the moment a complication becomes clear during or after treatment.
-We will also offer nitrous oxide for analgesia if necessary.
-In nearly all cases, your child can return to school or any other activities the same day we treat them.
+We will also offer nitrous oxide for analgesia, if necessary.
+In nearly all cases, your child can return to school or any other activities on the same day we treat them.
 In a very few cases, a day of rest may be recommended.